 Quick Start

 In this section we provide a quick overview of how to get started with EESR.
-A more complete example of its usage can be seen in this repository.
+A more complete example of its usage can be seen in repository.

 EESR is available as a python package installable through PiP with the following command: